 The concepts of health and wellness are applied with a mission focus to holistically engage the family and community.

 Course content is contextually informed, specifically related to health and wellness.
-The class will introduce relevant social, political, and economic considerations related to the health of families and the communities they reside.
+The class introduces relevant social, political, and economic considerations related to the health of families and the communities where they reside.

-The student will look at health and well-being beliefs and practices from various cultures.
+The student looks at health and well-being beliefs and practices from various cultures.

-Course will provide practical considerations and strategies for addressing health and wellness within families as a concerned layperson, as well as the community through the church body.
+Course provides practical considerations and strategies for addressing health and wellness within families as a concerned layperson, as well as the community through the church body.

 Class exercises lead students to reflect on health and wellness beliefs and practices within their family of origin.